Land reform in the Philippines: Proposed legislation

 In 2007, Representative Crispin Beltran filed House Bill 3059, or the proposed Genuine Agrarian Reform Act, in the House of Representatives to address what proponents say are the shortcomings of CARP.

 House Bills 114 and 3051 were filed in the House of Representatives in 2017 and endorsed by the Department of Agrarian Reform.
 The bills aimed to distribute land without the need for beneficiaries to pay amortization.

-In 2022, House Bill 1161, or the Free Land Distribution Act, was filed in the House of Representatives.
+In 2022, House Bill 1161, or the Free Land Distribution Act, was filed in the House of Representatives by the Makabayan bloc.
+The bill proposes the distribution of land to poor peasants for free and the transfer of foreign-controlled agricultural corporations to Filipino farmers.